Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Modelling

 which is one form of the classical linear poroelastic flow equation.
-Neglecting frictional effects, equation \eqref{eqn_LinearPoroelastic} can be written in the form of a linear diffusion equation coupling the evolution of porosity to the internal distribution of fluid pressure.
-The fluid pressure is coupled to the effective stress via equation \eqref{eqn_Terzaghi}, and the porosity is coupled to the solid mechanics via equations \eqref{straindef} -\eqref{eqn_ElasticityTensor}.
-The above is classical poroelasticity theory.}
+Neglecting frictional effects, equation \eqref{eqn_LinearPoroelastic} can be written in the form of a linear diffusion equation for the porosity field: the fluid pressure is coupled to the effective stress via equation \eqref{eqn_Terzaghi}, and the porosity is coupled to the solid mechanics via equations \eqref{straindef} -- \eqref{eqn_ElasticityTensor}.
+The above is classical poroelasticity theory {for incompressible constituents} \citep{coussy_poromechanics_2004}.}